mortael/script.skinshortcuts/resources/docs/advanced/Templates.md

 #### Set a property based on the value of a main menu item

-You can set a property to a custom value, dependant on what the value of a property in the main menu item is.
+You can set a property to a custom value, dependent on what the value of a property in the main menu item is.
 For example, you could set an artwork property to the image you want to display, based on the widgetType property of the main menu item.

 `<property name="[propertyName]" tag="[tag]" attribute="[attributeName]|[attributeValue]" value="[textValue]">[propertyValue]</property>`